mksddn/WP-MksDdn-Migrate-Content/mksddn-migrate-content/trunk/readme.txt

 * File upload validation with MIME type checking

 == Changelog ==

+= 1.2.1 =
+* Added automatic filtering of history entries with missing archive files.
+* Refactored HistoryRepository to use PluginConfig for consistent path handling.
+* Updated PHPCS ignore comments for set_time_limit and ini_set to current standards.

 = 1.2.0 =
 * Added real-time progress tracking for import operations with visual progress bar.